GServlet/gservlet-api/README.md

 ## Contributing

 New contributors are always welcome.
 We collected some helpful hints on how to get started on our website at Contribute to GServlet

-## Inspiration

-This project is inspired by the Groovlets.

 ## License